galtproject/galtproject-docs/en/Whitepaper.md

 There are four types of tokens:
 - land plots tokens - represent particular land plot with unique geographical coordinates.
 Each token stores information about the boundaries of the land plot in smart contract in the form of coordinates of the vertices of the plot.
 Token contains accurate coordinates in different form: Latitide and Longitude, UTM or Universal Transverse Mercator and Geohash.
 Coordinates are three-dimensional.
 Every point of land plot has an Altitude coordinate.
 All this information is stored on Ethereum blockchain;
 <p align="center"> <img src="https://github.com/galtproject/galtproject-docs/blob/master/images/key-features-2.2-vector-08-big.png" alt="Accurate land plots coordinates in smart contract" width="700"/></p>
-- whole building tokens  - represents whole bulding and contains it's geographical coordinates and other identification data.
-Information of bulding topology is stored in IPLD by using IPFS protocol;
+- whole building tokens  - represents whole bulding and contains it's geographical coordinates, topology and other identification data.
+Information of bulding topology (wall and roof geometry) is stored in IPLD by using IPFS protocol;
 <p align="center"> <img src="https://github.com/galtproject/galtproject-docs/blob/master/images/key-features-2.2-6-vector-06-big.png" alt="Accurate Buildings coordinates and topology in smart contract" width="700"/></p>
-- room tokens - are same as Land plot tokens, except that each of them do not represent a land plot, but a specific area of a building.
+- room tokens - are same as Land plot tokens, except that each of them do not represent a Land plot, but a specific area of a building.
 As Land plot tokens, they store geographical coordinates.
-Information of room topology is stored in IPLD by using IPFS protocol;
+Information of room topology (wall and ceiling geometry) is stored in IPLD by using IPFS protocol;
 <p align="center"> <img src="https://github.com/galtproject/galtproject-docs/blob/master/images/key-features-2.2-vector-09-big.png" alt="Accurate Rooms coordinates and topology in smart contract" width="700"/></p>
-- package tokens - represents one or several Room tokens, united by the Owner;
+- package tokens - represents one or several Room tokens, united by their Owner;

 ### Geospatial Data Management
 The presence of a consistent registry of land plots, buildings and rooms objects allows owners to split and unite such objects without involving third parties.
 Owner can split and merge object's geospatial data within its original boundaries.
 If token contains geographic coordinates of land plot, owner can split initial plot for any amount of land plots within initial boundaries.
 On other way if owner has two tokens of two bordering land plots, he can merge them into one.
 This principle works the same with Rooms.
 For those operations computational geometry algorithms are used: Weiler–Atherton clipping algorithm, Martinez-Rueda clipping algorithm, Sweep line algorithm, Ray casting algorithm and others.